anonconda/RTDmaker/README.md

 RTDmaker is a computational pipeline to generate High-Quality transcriptome annotations, known as Reference-Transcript-Datasets (RTDs).
 Currently, RTDmaker consist of one module (ShortReads) to process transcript assemblies from RNA-seq data through a stringent filtering process with the option to incorporate available reference annotations (Fig. 1).

 This module identifies and removes:

 1. Redundant transcripts
-   - Transcripts with identical subset of intron co-ordinates of another transcript.
+   - Transcripts with identical combination of intron combinations of another transcript.
 The start coordinate of the first exon or the end coordinate of the last exon could be different.
 (Fig. 2)

 2. Transcripts with ambiguous information
+   - Unstranded transcripts for stranded RNA-seq data
+   - Ttranscripts with annotations of wrong scaffold/chromosome names  comparing to the provided genome reference.
-   - Unstranded transcripts for stranded RNA-seq data, transcripts where the scaffold is not in the Genome FASTA;    mono-exonic fragments that are antisense of a longer gene, which could be artifacts of strand labelling process (Fig. 3)
+   - Mono-exonic fragments that are antisense of a longer gene, which could be artifacts of strand labelling process (Fig. 3)

 3. Transcripts poorly supported by reads
-   - Transcripts containing Splice-Junctions with an insufficient number of uniquely mapped reads; transcripts with low overall abundance (TPM) in the RNA-seq datasets
+   - Transcripts containing Splice-Junctions with an insufficient number of uniquely mapped reads.
+   - Transcripts with low TPM (transcript per million reads) abundance in a certain number of samples.

 4. Fragmentary and chimeric transcripts
-   - Transcripts whose length is much shorter than the encompassing locus (fragment); transcripts which overlap two or more distinct loci (chimeric) (Fig. 4)
+   - Fragments: transcripts whose length is much shorter than the encompassing locus.
+   - Chimeric: transcripts which overlap two or more distinct loci (Fig. 4)

 ![Fig1_RTDmaker_Readme.PNG](https://drive.google.com/uc?export=view&id=1WArvkKiOamBOauXrjqH4IzFDoj4J1DNl)